logo brand label

 Each year, Pioneer Library System identifies a critical topic in our community and selects title(s) that address that topic.

-This year, PLS is thrilled to sponsor Leland Melvin, American engineer and retired NASA astronaut, as the keynote speaker at Norman’s Annual Aviation Breakfast in September 2025.
+PLS is thrilled to sponsor Leland Melvin, American engineer and retired NASA astronaut, as the 2025 Spark a Change keynote speaker.
+Melvin will tour all three counties September 12-14, 2025, and will serve as the keynote speaker at Norman’s Annual Aviation Breakfast.
 Join the conversation around the importance of STEAM careers as part of PLS’s Spark a Change series.

 Spark a Change includes any or all of the following activities, all centered around one main theme: